biosustain/lifelike/docker/README.md

-  exec                            Execute a command inside a container. [c=<name>, cmd=<command>] test                            Execute test suite down                            Destroy all containers and volumes reset                           Destroy and recreate all containers and volumes diagram                         Generate an architecture diagram from the Docker Compose files
+  exec                            Execute a command inside a container. [c=<name>, cmd=<command>] test                            Execute test suite down                            Destroy all containers and volumes diagram                         Generate an architecture diagram from the Docker Compose files
 ```